Device Portal for Windows Desktop

 If you are using Device Portal in a protected environment, like a test lab, in which you trust everyone on your local network, have no personal information on the device, and have unique requirements, you can disable the Authentication option.
 This enables unencrypted communication, and allows anyone with the IP address of your computer to connect to and control it.

-Device Portal content on desktop
+Device Portal content on Windows Desktop

 - Apps manager